nandangpk/machine_resource/README.md

 ```

 ## Limitations
-This gem basically execute Linux command `sar` to get CPU usage and `top` to get memory usage.
+This gem basically collect data from `/proc/stat` to get CPU usage and `/proc/meminfo` to get memory usage.
 It will make this gem support only Linux based operating system

 ## Tested on:
 * Debian 10